TobiasBengtsson/file-tracker/README.md

 1) Index all your files  from your target storage solution into a simple text file containing the file names and hashes.
-2) Using the file from 1), you can automatically delete any duplicates in any other folder on your computer or hard drive.
+2) Using the file from 1), you can automatically delete any duplicates in any other directory on your computer or hard drive.
 If you want, you can also just list the duplicates to take manual action later.

 ## Usage

-### Index files
+### Index files examples

+Print file names and file hashes of current directory to STDOUT:
+`dotnet run -- index`

-Print file names and file hashes to STDOUT `file-tracker index /path/to/dir`
+Print file names and file hashes of current directory + subfolders to STDOUT:
+`dotnet run -- index -r`

-Print file names and file hashes to file
+Print file names and file hashes of current directory to file.
+Appends the information if the file exists.
-`file-tracker index /path/to/dir -o -path/to/output/file`
+`dotnet run -- index -o /path/to/output.txt`

+Print file names and file hashes of /my/directory to STDOUT.
+`dotnet run -- index -p /my/directory`